Clint Longley: Dallas Cowboys

 As a result of leaving college with eligibility still remaining to be completed (three hours away from a degree), he entered the supplemental draft in 1974, where he was selected by the Cincinnati Bengals.
 On July 3, he was traded to the Dallas Cowboys in exchange for a fifth round draft choice (#122-Jeff West).
 He was named the backup quarterback to Roger Staubach, after having a strong training camp and Craig Morton being traded to the New York Giants.

 He is best remembered for his performance in a Thanksgiving Day game in 1974 against the Washington Redskins.
 Longley, then a rookie, came into the game for an injured Roger Staubach with the Cowboys trailing 16–3 in the third quarter, and facing elimination from the playoffs.
 After hitting Billy Joe Dupree for a 35-yard touchdown pass, he led the Cowboys on a 70-yard drive capped by a 1-yard Walt Garrison touchdown run.
 Finally, with the Cowboys behind 23–17 and with only 28 seconds left with no time outs, Longley hit Drew Pearson at the left sideline for a 50-yard hail mary pass touchdown which gave the Cowboys a dramatic 24–23 come from behind victory.

-Because Longley had no expectation of playing in that game and was completely unprepared, Cowboys lineman Blaine Nye sarcastically called his winning effort "the triumph of the uncluttered mind."
+Because Longley had no expectation of playing in that game and was unprepared, Cowboys lineman Blaine Nye jokingly called his winning effort "the triumph of the uncluttered mind."
 The game was named the second-best in the history of Texas Stadium by ESPN in 2008.

 In 1975, he started in the season finale against the New York Jets, so Staubach could rest for the playoffs.
 He brought back the team from a 0–14 deficit to win 31–21.

 On August 30, 1976, after a training room incident in which he sucker-punched Roger Staubach during the 1976 preseason, the team suspended and eventually traded him to the San Diego Chargers along with a first round draft pick (#24-Bob Rush), in exchange for a first (#14-Steve August) and second round draft choice (#41-Terry Beeson).
 The Cowboys used those two picks and two other picks to eventually land the No. 2 overall pick in the 1977 draft, selecting Tony Dorsett.